Reliable Fine-Grained Evaluation of Natural Language Math Proofs: Downstream Utility: Best-of-N Proof Selection

 Prior work \citep{liu2025pairjudgermperformbestofn} explored relative comparison methods for improving best-of-$n$ (BoN), e.g., iteratively performing pairwise comparison between generations to select the best one.
 This is significantly more computationally expensive than using \evaluator, which scores each candidate independently without pairwise evaluation.
 We compare \evaluator\ against two comparison-based methods: Tournament (all-pairs) and Knockout (single-elimination).

 \textbf{Tournament.} For candidates ${s_1,\dots,s_n}$, the selector performs pairwise comparisons for every unordered pair $(i,j)$.
 Let $W_{ij}\in{0,1}$ indicate whether $s_i$ beats $s_j$.
-We form a win-rate matrix ($W$) and compute $w_i=\sum_{j\neq i} W_{ij}$.
+We form a win-rate matrix $W$ and compute $w_i=\sum_{j\neq i} W_{ij}$.
 The selected answer is $\arg\max_i w_i$ (tie-break by head-to-head or margin if applicable).
 This uses $\binom{n}{2}$ comparisons.

 \textbf{Knockout.} Candidates are placed in a bracket; the selector compares pairs, and the winner advances until one remains.
-This requires ($n-1$) comparisons per bracket.
-(Optionally, we average over multiple random brackets and select the modal winner or the highest aggregate win rate.)
+This requires $n-1$ comparisons per bracket.
+Similar to other approaches, for each $n$, we average the scores over multiple random brackets.

 \autoref{fig:BoN_advanced} shows that \evaluator{} consistently dominates all selection variants across $n$, indicating that a strong, context-rich scoring function matters more than re-querying the same signal with pairwise procedures.
 Iterative strategies (Tournament, Knockout) still yield clear gains over mean baseline.
 Tournament may continue improving beyond $n{=}16$, but its quadratic cost $\mathcal{O}\left(\binom{n}{2}\right)$ is substantially higher than alternatives.
 Finally, as Tournament and Knockout can also be applied at test time to boost proof quality, the results suggest that proof generation benefits from increased test-time compute, echoing prior findings \citep{dekoninck2025open}.